8 tips for storing clothes long term

 Believe it or not, there are countries in the world where citizens can wear the same clothes all year round if they choose.
 Here in the UK, where we can experience all four seasons in a single day, it can be more difficult to maintain a ‘capsule wardrobe’

-and we can find ourselves seriously short of household storage
+and we can find ourselves seriously short of household storage space.

 On the whole, most of us could divide our wardrobes into spring/summer and autumn/winter collections.
 The items we wear in spring and summer may at times be ridiculously optimistic, but we persist in sporting shorts, dresses and t-shirts even in the most fickle climate.
 Those items can crease with frustrating ease and become lost and forgotten about when buried beneath clothing we would normally wear in the traditionally colder months.